Music at Home

 “Regular group singing can enhance morale and mental health-related quality of life and reduce loneliness, anxiety and depression in older people.” - An excerpt from the 2017 report Creative Health: The Arts for Health and Wellbeing

-So far, we've partnered with The Spitz and Health: Pitch to deliver Music at Home sessions, using live music to improve well-being and combat isolation in care homes, day centers, and community settings.
+So far, we’ve partnered with The Spitz and Health: Pitch to deliver Music at Home sessions, using live music to improve well-being and combat isolation in care homes, day centres, and community settings.

 The Spitz

-The Spitz Charitable Trust takes professional musicians into care homes, day centers and hospitals across London.
+The Spitz Charitable Trust takes professional musicians into care homes, day centres and hospitals across London.
 They use the power of live music to improve wellbeing, while reducing isolation and loneliness.

 Wonderful musicians from the trust’s roster lead monthly participatory sessions in our care settings across London, catered to residents’ musical tastes.
 Requests so far have included The Beatles, Frank Sinatra and Bob Marley!